 Most Americans identify as either a Democrat or a Republican.
-As figure 1 shows, the Democrats currently enjoy an advantage of about ten percentage points.
+As figure 1 shows, the Democrats currently enjoy an advantage of about 5 to 10 percentage points.
 Vote totals in elections for the presidency, the Senate, and the House of Representatives are often closer than this, and in recent elections American voters have been fairly evenly split between the two parties.

 The political left and right tend to differ along three main axes.
 One is economic, with the left preferring more government support for security and fairness and the right prioritizing freedom for individuals and firms.
 A second is social-cultural, with the left here emphasizing individual liberty and the right privileging order, tradition, and community.
 A third is foreign policy.
 Here the left has tended to be more isolationist, the right more favorably disposed to intervention abroad.
 In the United States, the Democrats and the Republicans have differed on the economic axis since the early 1930s and on the social-cultural and foreign policy axes since the late 1960s.

 Given these differing aims and priorities, election results should produce differences in economic and social outcomes.
 Do they?